Trade Finance Meaning

 Trade finance is one of the best convenient ways for the management of credit facilities.
 With this, the cash required can be accessed immediately instead of the need to wait for the buyers’ payments to pour in and usually provides leverage of 120 days to pay the cashback.

 - Trade Credit – Trade credit is a trust that lies in between a buyer and a seller with respect to payments that are proposed by the former to be paid at a date later to the latter.

 - Cash Advances – Cash advances are a payment of unsecured funds to exporting companies before the goods are being shipped.

-- Receivables Discounting – Receivables are financial documents that are sold at highly discounted prices for the purpose of immediate payment.
+- Receivables Discounting – Receivables are financial documents that are sold at highly discounted prices for immediate payment.

 - Term Loans – Long term debts such as commercial mortgages, loans, overdraft facilities are more sustainable options for funding compared to asset-backed financing.

-- Leasing & Asset-backed Finance – Leasing finance is all about borrowing a number of funds against valuable assets like vehicles, machinery, etc. Asset-backed financing allows companies to buy assets and worry less about their maintenance.
+- Leasing & Asset-backed Finance – Leasing finance is all about borrowing several funds against valuable assets like vehicles, machinery, etc. Asset-backed financing allows companies to buy assets and worry less about their maintenance.
 Asset-backed financing provides tax benefits too.